 1) Get rerolls on your flak (remember Vader doesn't help there!)

-2) Get a double-reroll on black dice and a single reroll on blue.
+2) Get a double-reroll on black dice and a single reroll on blue (between Vader and the Ordnance Experts).
 With a Concentrate Fire thrown in for an extra die, you can one-shot enemy corvettes and flotillas by pairing an accuracy from the blue dice with fishing for hit+crit black dice.
 On your first reroll, reroll all black dice not showing a hit+crit and then reroll all blank black dice for the second reroll (and all blue dice if you haven't landed an accuracy result yet).

 You can run a more reliable Big Heavy Imperial fleet with primarily ISDs and VSDs with perhaps an Interdictor and leverage Vader's ability (often with Gunnery Teams) to get consistent damage sprayed across a variety of targets.
 You won't be very maneuverable, so It can help to include some support ships like Raiders or Arquitens to mind your flanks and to try to get as many navigate commands in for your heavier ships as possible.